NicNieRobie/jigsaw-client-server/readme.md

 ### Configuration

-The Jigsaw server will ask the used to specify the following configuration information on startup:
+The Jigsaw server will ask the user to specify the following configuration information on startup:
 * The port on which the server will serve the clients;
 * The amount of players in the game;